KamilCzajczyk/CTF-Writeups/THM dogcat/README.md

 Warning: include(): Failed opening 'dogsindex.php.php' for inclusion (include_path='.:/usr/local/lib/php') in /var/www/html/index.php on line 24
 ```

-first we see that one .php was added to our path we tried to access
+first we see that one `.php` was added to our path that we tried to access

 we can try with some php wrappers